"Without Mary's determination, so much of what we know about our collective past would still remain hidden."

 Abuse victim Andrew Madden, author of 'Altar Boy: A Story of Life After Abuse'.
 Click here to read further tributes about Mary Raftery.

-The Mary Raftery Journalism Fund was established by the family and friends of investigative journalist Mary Raftery, who died in January 2012.
+The Mary Raftery Journalism Fund was established by the friends and family of investigative journalist Mary Raftery, who died in January 2012.
 The aim of the fund is to promote more in-depth investigative coverage of issues close to Mary’s heart and on which she focused her groundbreaking investigative work.
-The fund offers an opportunity for journalists to carry out detailed investigations into these areas of Irish society and to expose any injustices that might exist.
-For more information about the fund please visit www.maryrafteryfund.ie/about.
+The fund offers an opportunity for journalists to carry out detailed investigations into these areas of society and to expose any injustices that might exist.
+For more information about the fund please visit http://maryrafteryfund.ie/about/.

 Find out more about the people judging entries Read more

 It is recommended that applicants read the Mary Raftery Journalism Fund Guidelines before submitting their application forms.
 Read more